JUCMNAV/TURNtoURN/README.md

 			* Missing an OrJoin and its corresponding NodeConnection (id=73 in expected output)
 			* Lots of nodes are missing connections
 			* Lots of incorrect connections
-		* Responsibility.jucm
-			* Unsure how to make binding logic correct / what is correct (lines 491-499 current output, 476-493 original output)
 	* Remaining for more careful validation (some have minor issues):
 		* AndFork.jucm
 		* AndJoin.jucm